Sills Operatic Debut: 1947 or 1951?

 At BeverlySillsOnline.Com, we have documented over 1,400 different performances by Sills, confirming them in newspaper interviews and reviews, performance programs, and annals of various opera companies.
 In all that research, there is no evidence of a performance of “Carmen” with Sills in the cast by any company in any year in the late 1940s.

 On the other hand, what can be fully confirmed is a performance by Sills as Frasquita in a production of “Carmen” in Philadelphia, presented by the Philadelphia Civic Grand Opera Company on February 14, 1951.
-Through in-depth research, the accumulated evidence now clearly points to that 1951 “Carmen” as Sills’ actual operatic debut.
+Through further in-depth research, the accumulated evidence now clearly points to the 1951 “Carmen” as Sills’ actual operatic debut.

 The Debut According to Sills’ Autobiographies

-A decade later, in Chapter 3 of “Beverly,” Sills’ 1987 autobiography (pages 41-43), Sills recounts a somewhat different version of her debut.
-She mentions going back to studying opera with Liebling in 1946, stating that Liebling began sending her down to Philadelphia every Saturday to be coached for an hour by Bamboschek, whom Sills identifies as a conductor for the Philadelphia Opera Company.
-Sills says Bamboschek told her it would be helpful if she observed other singers in performance with the company, hiring her to understudy Florence Quartararo in “Thaïs.”
-Sills says that, after working as the understudy for only a couple of weeks, Bamboschek gave her a big break by casting her as Frasquita in the Philadelphia Opera Company production of “Carmen” in February 1947.
+A decade later, in Chapter 3 of Sills’ 1987 autobiography “Beverly” (pages 41-43), Sills recounts a somewhat different version of her debut.
+She mentions going back to studying opera with Liebling in 1946, stating that Liebling began sending her down to Philadelphia every Saturday to be coached for an hour by Bamboschek, whom Sills identifies as a conductor for the “Philadelphia Opera Company.”
+Sills says the conductor told her it would be helpful if she observed other singers in performance with the company, hiring her to understudy Florence Quartararo in “Thaïs.”
+Sills states that, after working as the understudy for only a couple of weeks, Bamboschek gave her a big break by casting her as Frasquita in the Philadelphia Opera Company production of “Carmen” in February 1947.

 Opera Companies Active in Philadelphia in 1947 and 1951

-There were only two opera companies in Philadelphia in 1947: the Philadelphia La Scala Opera Company (for which Giuseppe Bamboschek conducted) and the Cosmopolitan Opera Company.
-The Philadelphia Civic Grand Opera Company was not formed until 1950 and had seasons through 1955 (for which Giuseppe Bamboschek also conducted).
-When an opera company was mentioned in connection with Sills’ operatic debut in articles and magazines, it was usually stated as the Philadelphia Opera Company or the Philadelphia Civic Opera Company, both a slight shortening of the correct full name, the Philadelphia Civic Grand OperaCompany.
+First, a clarification.
+Sills’ reference in her autobiographies to the “Philadelphia Opera Company” was not correct for a company name in Philadelphia at the time.
+There were only two opera companies in Philadelphia in 1947: the Philadelphia La Scala Opera Company, for which Giuseppe Bamboschek conducted, and the Cosmopolitan Opera Company.
+When an opera company was mentioned in connection with Sills’ operatic debut in newspapers and magazines, it was usually stated as the Philadelphia Opera Company or the Philadelphia Civic Opera Company, a slight shortening of its correct full name, the Philadelphia Civic Grand Opera Company.
+That company only came into existence in 1950 and had seasons through 1955, with Bamboschek as its principal conductor.

 Performances of “Carmen” in Philadelphia in 1947 and in 1951

-Frank Hamilton’s annals have no listings for any performance of “Carmen” in February 1947 in Philadelphia by any company.Those annals also list no “Thaïs” productions by any company in 1947 in Philadelphia.
-This has now been independently verified by searches in online newspaper indexing services.
+Frank Hamilton’s annals have no listings for any performance of “Carmen” in February 1947 in Philadelphia by any company.
+Those annals also list no “Thaïs” productions by any company in 1947 in Philadelphia.
+This now has been independently verified by our own searches through online newspaper indexing services.

-However, the Hamilton annals do list a performance of “Carmen” by the Philadelphia Civic Grand Opera Company in Philadelphia on February 14, 1951, in which Sills sang Frasquita, with Winifred Heidt as Carmen and Giuseppe Bamboschek conducting.The annals also list a “Thaïs” with Florence Quartararo on February 27, 1951, conducted by Bamboschek for the Philadelphia Civic Grand Opera Company.
-Therefore, Sills’ anecdote about understudying Quartararo for a few weeks before being cast in “Carmen” can only be true if placed in the context of Sills’ performance as Frasquita in “Carmen” on February 14, 1951, along with Quartararo’s performance on February 27, 1951, in “Thaïs.”
-Further confirmation comes from the February 28th, 1951, Philadelphia Inquirer review of that “Thais,” which states it was the first Philadelphia performance of the opera since 1923.
+However, the Hamilton annals do list a performance of “Carmen” by the Philadelphia Civic Grand Opera Company in Philadelphia on February 14, 1951, in which Sills sang Frasquita, with Winifred Heidt as Carmen and Giuseppe Bamboschek conducting.
+The annals also list a “Thaïs” performance with Florence Quartararo on February 27, 1951, conducted by Bamboschek for the Philadelphia Civic Grand Opera Company.
+Therefore, Sills’ anecdote about understudying Quartararo for a few weeks before being cast in “Carmen” can only be true if placed in the context of Sills’ performance as Frasquita in “Carmen” on February 14, 1951.
+Further confirmation comes from the February 28th, 1951, Philadelphia Inquirer review of “Thais,” which states it was the first Philadelphia performance of the opera since 1923.

-Additional confirmation comes from Sills’ undated reference in “Bubbles” to Winifred Heidt (as Carmen) being married to Eugene Conley at the time of Sills’ debut.
+Additional confirmation comes from Sills’ undated reference in “Bubbles” to Winifred Heidt (as Carmen) being married to tenor Eugene Conley at the time of Sills’ debut.
 That could only be true for the 1951 performance, because the two singers did not marry until 1948.

-Finally, the most concrete confirmation of the 1951 date comes from a Philadelphia Civic Grand Opera Company performance program for the January 30, 1951, production of “Don Pasquale.”
+Finally, the most concrete confirmation of the 1951 date comes from a Philadelphia Civic Grand Opera Company performance program for its January 30, 1951, production of “Don Pasquale.”
 An ad on the program’s back page announces the upcoming performance of “Carmen” by the company on Feb.
 14, 1951, conducted by Giuseppe Bamboschek, with Winifred Heidt in the title role and Hallie Nowland as Frasquita.
 Two weeks later, the cast that performed that night was the same as in the ad, except for the role of Frasquita, which was sung by Beverly Sills.
 That performance fits Sills’ own description of getting a break from Bamboschek by his giving her the role at the last minute.

 Additional Evidence from Sills’ Personal Scrapbooks

-There are clippings in the scrapbooks about Sills’ performances in July 1947 as the lead in “The Merry Widow” in Berwyn, Pennsylvania.
+There are clippings in the scrapbooks for Sills’ performances in July 1947 as the lead in “The Merry Widow” in Berwyn, Pennsylvania.
 Those clippings mention her performance history up to that point, but nothing is stated about an operatic debut, an odd omission if such a debut was supposed to have happened in nearby Philadelphia earlier in that same year.

 Unfortunately, the Sills scrapbooks have no coverage of the period from January 1948 through September 1951.
-A notation at end of the 1947 scrapbook states that no scrapbooks were kept for that missing period because Sills was concentrating on studying with Liebling and Sills had “few professional appearances in that span.”
+A notation at end of the 1947 scrapbook states that no scrapbooks were kept for that missing period because Sills was concentrating on studying with Liebling and that Sills had “few professional appearances in that span.”

 The Origins of the 1947 Debut References

-The misinformation was further perpetuated in 1987 by Sills in “Beverly,” listing the debut date as February 1947.
+The misinformation was further perpetuated in 1987 by Sills in “Beverly,” which listed the debut date as February 1947.
 Sills “wrote” the book by using a tape recorder, into which she spoke her recollections on the go whenever she had a few minutes.
 It appears her recordings were transcribed verbatim without fact-checking, because “Beverly” has a number of other verifiably incorrect statements about her performances, especially those in the early decades of her career.

 How much Sills knowingly perpetuated the misinformation by repeating what Vincent set in motion in 1967 cannot be determined.
 However, it’s likely she was comfortable with the traditions of celebrity publicity, confirmed by numerous print and television interviews she gave perpetuating other misrepresented or unverifiable dates and anecdotes that made for entertaining press.